browser-network/network/README.md

   width=300
   src='https://upload.wikimedia.org/wikipedia/commons/thumb/b/b3/4-connected_graph.svg/800px-4-connected_graph.svg.png'>

-## A WebRTC based direct peer to peer network between browser windows.
+## A direct peer to peer network between browser windows

 The Network is a peer to peer, decentralized, browser based network.
 It uses WebRTC to connect directly from browser to browser.